 Makings journal welcomes pieces from all disciplines which focus on the creative and cultural industries.
 Each issue centres on a particular theme, but responses can vary dependent upon the contributor’s interest and experience.
 Proposals for the Studio section are accepted on a rolling basis, and they do not necessarily have to address the current theme.
 All proposed contributions will be considered by the whole editorial panel.
 All articles will go through a double-blind peer review prior to publication.

 Please note that Makings journal shall be entitled to the first use of the contribution for the online platform, but the author remains the copyright owner and can republish their contribution without seeking the journal’s permission.
 Makings reserves the right to decline to publish contributions if they are submitted after the agreed deadline and without the editors being informed (and agreeing to) a new submission date.

 With your abstract, please include a short bio, up to 150 words, including your name, institutional affiliation (if appropriate), email address, current research stage, and other useful/interesting information.
-This bio will be published alongside your contribution.
+Please note that the bio and contact email address will be published alongside your contribution.

 Publication format: All articles will be published online, with a PDF version available for download.

-Word limit: Up to 6,000 (excluding references).
+Word limit: Up to 6,000 (excluding references, footnotes, endnotes, and abstract).
 Please do not submit full dissertations or theses.